 Ordering custom abutments online might seem complex, but it’s actually a streamlined process designed to save you time and effort.
 Once you find the right lab partner, you’ll follow a few simple steps to get from digital scan to final restoration.
 Let’s walk through what you can typically expect when you work with a digital-first lab.

-Step 1: Set Up Your Account
+Step 1: Create Your Lab Account

 Before you can place your first order, you’ll need to create an account with the lab.
 This is usually a quick, one-time setup that becomes your central hub for managing all your cases.
 Think of it as your digital front desk.
 This account is where you’ll submit orders, track progress, and handle administrative details, like verifying your reseller certificate for tax exemption.
 Taking a few minutes to get your digital account set up properly from the start ensures a smooth workflow for every case you send over, making future orders much faster and more efficient.

-Step 2: Place Your Order
+Step 2: Submit Your Case Details

 With your account ready, you can start placing orders.
 A great online lab will offer a comprehensive portfolio of tailor-made solutions for both single and multi-unit prosthetic reconstructions.
 You’ll be able to select the specific type of abutment you need, choose the material, and provide all the necessary details for the case.
 The online portal should guide you through each choice clearly.
 This is where you can explore the full range of dental implant solutions your lab partner provides, ensuring you have the right components for any patient scenario you encounter.
 The goal is to make the ordering process intuitive and precise.